Emergent weight morphologies in deep neural networks: Analysis of weight morphologies

 This means that this term is only positive, if $R^{(l)} < \frac{1}{N}$, but that never happens, as $\frac{1}{N}\leq R^{(l)}\leq 1$.
 Therefore, this term is always negative.
-Since it couples to the magnitude of the neighbouring layer, a large $R^{(l\pm 1)}$ increases the value of this negative term and thereby reduces the growth of $R^{(l)}$.
-We can simplify the highest order term a bit further, namely
+Since it couples to the magnitude of the neighbouring layer, a large $R^{(l\pm 1)}$ (narrow channel, high connectivity focusing onto a few nodes) increases the value of this negative term and thereby reduces the growth of $R^{(l)}$.
+We can simplify the highest-order term a bit further,

 where we defined